 - If you cannot find the machine successfully, then there is no communication between the devices over the network.
 This may be caused by a firewall or other security program blocking communication.
 Try to eliminate as many of these applications and try browsing again.

 - If you find the machine successfully, make note of the IP address and make sure the IP address matches the address of your Brother machine.
-Select your machine and click OK.
+Choose your machine and click OK.

 Change the setting to Specify your machine by address.
 The IP Address should match the machine's IP address found in the previous step or you can manually specify the machine's IP address.

 If you are able to scan from your Brother machine, then the issue is resolved.

 - If you are still unable to scan, continue to PART 4.

 - If you are able to scan from your Brother machine, then the issue is resolved.

 PART 4: UNINSTALL AND REINSTALL THE BROTHER DRIVERS

 For Windows XP SP2 or greater or Windows Vista Users: If a firewall is detected, choose Change the Firewall port settings to enable network connection and continue with the installation (Recommended).
 You may have to click NEXT to continue.

 If you are using a firewall other than the Windows Firewall or the Windows Firewall is off, you may receive a message warning you that the firewall could block network communication.
 See the instructions provided with your firewall software for information on how to allow the following network ports: